-Advice on finding work experience - the IET shows you where to look and who to contact for engineering and technology work placements.
+Advice on finding work placements – the IET shows you where to look for engineering and technology work experience.

-Gaining work experience is a numbers game, so be sure to speculatively apply to as many firms as possible, sending them your CV and asking about placement opportunities.
+Gaining work experience is a numbers game, so be sure to speculatively contact a wide selection of firms, sending them your CV and asking about placement opportunities.

-"Most of the large engineering and technology firms offer industrial placements.
-UK based aerospace and defence company BAE Systems offers a range of work experience opportunities including placements for people aged 14-16 as well as 12 month industrial placements for candidates currently studying at university," continues Thomas Storey from WikiJob.
+"Most of the large engineering and technology firms offer industrial placements,” continues the WikiJob spokesperson.
+“UK-based aerospace and defence company BAE Systems offers a range of work experience opportunities including placements for people aged 14-16 as well as 12-month industrial placements for candidates currently studying at university, for example.

-"Rolls Royce also offer work experience placements for students aged 14-19, ranging from week long placements for Year 10 students, to full-time internships for graduates.
-In the technology sphere, FDM Academy also offer work experience opportunities including placements for graduates; 3M offer industrial placements, while IBM offers a 'Futures Scheme' industrial placement, which can be undertaken over the course of a gap year before or after university.
+"Rolls Royce also offers work experience placements for students aged 14-19, ranging from week-long placements for Year 10 students, to full-time internships for graduates.
+In the technology sphere, FDM Academy also offer work experience opportunities including placements for graduates, 3M offers industrial placements, while IBM offers a 'Futures Scheme' industrial placement, which can be undertaken over the course of a gap year before or after university.”

-"Don't forget personal contacts - parents and relatives all have friends and associates who work in organisations that may be willing to provide work experience to students and undergraduates who are focused about what they want," says Andy Airey, chief executive of the Inspiring Futures Foundation.
+"Don't forget personal contacts.
+Parents and relatives all have friends and associates who work in organisations that may be willing to provide work experience to students and undergraduates,” says the chief executive of the Inspiring Futures Foundation.

 Also be sure to take a look at where students in the years above you gained their employment or work experience.
-"Keep in touch with them as we ask graduates we work with for referrals of suitable candidates they may know of," says Brian Palmer, chief executive, Tharsus.
+"Keep in touch with them as we ask graduates we work with for referrals of suitable candidates they may know of," notes Tharsus’ chief executive.

-Use the IET to help you gain work experience.
-Not only are there hundreds of networking opportunities through IET events, E&T Jobs is a great place to look for opportunities, plus for a list of the top employers to approach, look no further than the IET's Business Partners.
+Don't forget to make the most of everything the IET can offer.
+Not only are there hundreds of networking opportunities through IET events, E&T Jobs is a great place to look for opportunities, plus for a list of the top employers to approach, look no further than the IET's Corporate Partners.

 There are literally tonnes of useful websites that provide work experience services of one kind or another.

-"Gradcracker (www.gradcracker.com [new window]) is a careers website for engineering and technology students which advertises summer internship and industrial placement year vacancies," notes a City University London professional liaison.
+"Gradcracker [new window] is a careers website for engineering and technology students which advertises summer internship and industrial placement year vacancies," notes a City University London professional liaison.

-"The Year In Industry (www.yini.org.uk [new window]) advertises many high-quality, paid engineering and technology placements for students in their gap year before or during their degree course.
-There are a number of well-respected websites that the major recruiters will advertise with each year, which include Milkround (www.milkround.com [new window]), Prospects (www.prospects.ac.uk [new window]), Target Jobs (www.targetjobs.co.uk [new window]) and Rate My Placement (www.ratemyplacement.co.uk [new window]).
+"The Year In Industry [new window] advertises many high-quality, paid engineering and technology placements for students in their gap year before or during their degree course.
+There are a number of well-respected websites that the major recruiters will advertise with each year, which include Milkround [new window], Prospects [new window], Target Jobs [new window] and Rate My Placement [new window].

-"An excellent place to start is SEMTA [new window] - the Sector Skills Council for Science, Engineering and Manufacturing Technologies," continues Airey.
+"An excellent place to start is SEMTA [new window] - the Sector Skills Council for Science, Engineering and Manufacturing Technologies," continues a spokesperson for Inspiring Futures Foundation.
 SEMTA supports UK businesses in achieving global competitiveness through investment in skills.
-Other sector skills councils are listed on the Alliance of Skills Councils [new window].
+Other sector skills councils are listed on the Federation of Industry Sector Skills and Standards [new window].